 Developer: Colossal Order

-Cities: Skylines is perhaps one of the best city-building games out there.
+Cities: Skylines is perhaps the best city-building game you can get.
+It features a mixture of new and old elements that enhances the overall city building experience.
 Since its initial release in 2015, the game has become one of the fan favorites.
-It features a mixture of new and old elements that enhances the overall city building experience.

-As a player, you will be in charge of your city’s public amenities, transportation, road placement, taxation, and almost every other responsibilities.
-To succeed, you need to regulate the economic, social and environmental state of the city.
+As a player, you will be in charge of your city’s public amenities, transportation, road placement, taxation, and almost every other responsibility.
+To succeed, you need to regulate the economic, social, and environmental state of the city.

 Cities: Skylines is a modern take on the classic city simulation.
 The game introduces new gameplay elements to realize the thrill and hardships of creating and maintaining a real city whilst expanding on some well-established tropes of the city building experience.